15 empathy books and videos for the classroom to teach kids empathy skills, such as compassion, inclusion, and community.

 Everyone feels the same feelings, including happiness, sadness, and anger.
 This book helps students understand their own emotions, giving them a way to know what their feelings are and why they feel them.
 Once students understand their feelings, they can begin to empathize with others when they realize that their friends and neighbors have those same feelings.
 With this book, children will get the chance to see how everyone is the same when it comes to feelings.

 Teach kids that words and actions have consequences and that they can change how another person is feeling.
 Teach the wrinkled heart poem and activity by giving each child a heart.
 Practice folding parts of the heart each time something negative is said.
 They will quickly realize that words and actions can last a lifetime.
-Click here to check it out.
+Get the FREE wrinkled heart activity below!

 What would it feel like to be invisible?
 While kids might think that it’s fun and interesting at first, they’ll soon realize that being invisible can hurt too.
 In this book, the main character feels invisible.
 He’s left out of games and parties and is never invited into a group.This changes when a new student shows up and shows him kindness.
 Children will get the chance to see how even a small kindness can make a world of difference in another person’s life.